mauringo/Openvpn-client/README.md

     sudo cp yourfile.ovpn  /var/snap/simple-openvpn-client/common/client.ovpn

-the app needs to be connected:
+# The app needs to have the right interfaces

 The command to connect an interface is: